-Getting reliable drinking water in the outdoors can be a tricky task.
-Even when you are surrounded by crystal clear lakes with no-one around you, the water could be contaminated with harmful bacteria and viruses.
-When traveling in less developed countries, the chances are likely that sometimes also tap water is contaminated.
+Getting reliable drinking water during outdoor adventures can be a tricky task.
+Even when you are surrounded by crystal clear lakes with no one around you, the water could be contaminated with harmful bacteria and viruses.
+When traveling in less developed countries, the chances are likely that also tap water is contaminated.
 Even when the water looks clear, that doesn’t mean it is clean.

 There is a wide range of water treatment systems out there that are specifically developed for outdoor activities and traveling.
 They all have their own advantages and disadvantages.
 This article provides a complete overview of the different water treatment methods and when to use them.

 Water filtration and water purification